 - A car repair shop could be liable if its defective repair work caused the accident.

-These are but a few examples of parties who may share liability for your accident.
+These are but a few examples of parties that may share liability for your accident.
 Ultimately, the facts of your case will determine liability for your losses.

 We cannot automatically sue the involved parties in your Freeport car accident.
 In most cases, we can only hold another party accountable for your damages if they acted negligently.

 - Duty of care.
-Your Freeport car accident lawyer must prove that the other party owed you a legal duty of care.
+They must prove that the other party owed you a legal duty of care.
 Everyone who operates a motor vehicle on public streets has an obligation to drive safely and obey traffic laws.

 - Breach of duty of care.
 When someone’s conduct does not measure up to the legal standard, they could be considered negligent.
 For instance, let’s say that a driver was speeding and lost control of their truck.
 In this situation, because the other driver was speeding, they breached their duty of care.

 - Quantifiable losses.
-You must have financial damages to secure compensation from the negligent party.
-This could include your medical bills and associated expenses.
+You must have damages to secure compensation from the negligent party.

-You do not have to learn the law to go after the compensation you deserve.
-A Freeport car accident lawyer at the Law Office of Cohen & Jaffe, LLP could advocate for your legal rights.
-They can negotiate with the liable insurance company or file a lawsuit on your behalf.
-You can call us today at (516) 358-6900 to find out how we can help you.
+The Law Office of Cohen & Jaffe, LLP could advocate for your legal rights.
+We can negotiate with the liable insurance company or file a lawsuit on your behalf.

 Your medical records will be used to demonstrate how severe your injuries are.
 Also, your medical records will link the accident to your injuries.
 Both are essential factors in your injury claim.